Documentation conventions¶

 - Foreign words, technical terms, etc.

-- Single quotation marks (
+- Literal references to words/phrases themselves.
+Importantly, single quotation marks (

 ‘